DoSomething/product/LetsDoThis/README.md

 On all screens, if a user avatar/name is tapped, the user's profile is displayed.

+Pre-reportback, a upload photo option is shown in place of photo.
+Post-reportback, tapping this photo will take you to the reportback detail screen.

 ### Reportbacks

 All of a User's non-`flagged` Reportback Items of current Campaigns are displayed.